Western Michigan University

 - Postcolonial studies

-Dr. Vincent Desroches is an associate professor and advisor of French in the Department of World Languages and Literatures at Western Michigan University.
+Dr. Vincent Desroches is Chair of French in the Department of World Languages and Literatures at Western Michigan University.

-Desroches joined the French faculty in fall 2000, and he has been an undergraduate advisor of French since 2001.
+Desroches joined the French faculty in fall 2000 and has been an undergraduate advisor of French since 2001.
 He developed the Quebec Study Abroad Program which began in July 2002.
 Under his initiative, WMU and Universite Laval signed a Memorandum of Agreement for Academic Collaboration in the fall of 2004, including formal student exchanges, notably in archeology.

 Desroches currently serves as an advisor for the Canadian studies minor.
 He received a 2019 College of Arts and Sciences Faculty Achievement Award in Global Engagement.